apache/unomi/extensions/web-tracker/README.md

 Apache Unomi Web Tracker
 =================================

-This extension is providing the web tracker to start collecting visitors data on your website
+This extension is providing the web tracker to start collecting visitors data on your website.
+The tracker is implemented as an integration of [analytics.js](https://github.com/segmentio/analytics.js) for Unomi.

 ## Getting started